 « back to internships list

-- Conduct research on issues affecting Ohio families, especially tax and budget, work and wages, public services, infrastructure, sustainability, education or asset building.
+- Conduct research on issues impacting Ohio families, especially tax and budget, work and wages, public services, infrastructure, sustainability, education or asset building.

 - Access public data and policies, work with datasets, assess policy outcomes.